saraiva22/Multi-Cloud-Guardian/code/backend/docs/backend-impl.md

   - The `content_type` attribute stores the MIME type of the file (e.g., `image/png`, `application/pdf`);
   - The `path` attribute stores the full storage path of the file on the cloud provider, associated with its folder;
   - Files are automatically categorized in the `user_file_storage_summary` view into one of the following types, based on their `content_type`: Images, Video, Documents, or Others.

+- `Join_Folders` entity:
+  - This junction entity manages user access to shared folders.
+    - Composite primary key of user_id (foreign key to Users) and folder_id (foreign key to Folders), both with cascade on delete and update.
+    - Triggers insert owners or new members into this table for shared folders.
+    - Deleting from this table triggers removal of previous invitations and user files from the shared folder.

 ### Key Relationships